Communicating Mathematics in the Media: A Guide

 - "Don't Let Economists and Politicians Hack Your Math," by Edward Frenkel, Slate, February 8, 2013

 Your turn: Can you tell a story of mathematics?

-What class lesson or teacher was your first inspiration?
+- What class lesson or teacher was your first inspiration?
 What area of math interests you most and why?
 What are you working on now in mathematics?
 Does mathematics always have to have a "real life" application?
 Why should basic research in mathematics be funded?
 Can you answer any of these questions in a way that your next door neighbor would understand?
 That's a challenge, and one that applies to the media as well.

-Pitch a blog post to the Huffington Post, as Jonathan M. Borwein, Tim Chartier, Edward Frenkel, Evelyn Lamb, Frank Morgan, Colm Mulcahy and other mathematicians have done.
+- Pitch a blog post to the Huffington Post, as Jonathan M. Borwein, Tim Chartier, Edward Frenkel, Evelyn Lamb, Frank Morgan, Colm Mulcahy and other mathematicians have done.

-If your op-ed, letter to the editor, or article is published in the media email the AMS Public Awareness Office , alert your institution's news office, and tweet or post the link on your other social network.
+- If your op-ed, letter to the editor, or article is published in the media email the AMS Public Awareness Office , alert your institution's news office, and tweet or post the link on your other social network.

 Follow Math in the Media: a centralized source of mathematics-related op-eds, letters to the editor, articles and interviews

-Find summaries of columns and interviews by mathematicians, articles and radio spots about mathematics and mathematics education in the free online magazine Math in the Media.
-Tony Phillips' Take includes Tony's unique interpretations of mathematics stories in scientific journals such as Science and Nature and newspapers around the country.
-Math Digest features summaries and mini-essays written by past AMS-AAAS Mass Media Fellows Claudia Clark, Lisa DeKeukelaere, Anna Haensch and Ben Polletta about media coverage of mathematical news and topics.
-The third part of Math in the Media includes links to online reviews of hundreds of books, plays and films.
+- Find summaries of columns and interviews by mathematicians, articles and radio spots about mathematics and mathematics education in the free online magazine Math in the Media, which includes Tony Phillips' Take includes Tony's unique interpretations of mathematics stories in scientific journals such as Science and Nature and newspapers around the country, and "Media Coverage of Math"--links to articles, radio segments, press releases on the newswires and reviews of books, plays and films.